top of page

 About Benjamin

-I've been working in the law enforcement and crime prevention industry for over 10 years and currently provide professional consulting services for Gainesville and the greater North Central Florida area.
+I've been working in the law enforcement and crime prevention industry for over 10 years and currently provide professional consulting services throughout the state of Florida.
 I’ll work with you to create a customized plan of action for your business.
-Get in touch to learn more about the packages I offer.
+Get in touch to learn more about the standard and custom packages I offer.

 More than just lighting...